 First Time DUI

 Being charged with a DUI can be a very frightening experience, especially if you are unfamiliar with the criminal justice system and don’t know what to expect in terms of court proceedings, penalties and potential long-term consequences of a DUI conviction.
 Whenever possible, it is advantageous to seek the advice of experienced legal counsel before answering any questions or issuing any statements to law enforcement if you are the target of a criminal or DUI investigation.
-If you have been arrested for DUI or any other criminal charge, contact a Tempe DUI lawyer to discuss your legal options before making any decision in your case.
+If you have been arrested for DUI or any other criminal charge, contact a Phoenix DUI lawyer to discuss your legal options before making any decision in your case.
 When hiring an attorney, it is important to choose one that has the experience and background required to advance an aggressive legal defense in your DUI case.
 Throughout his legal career, Mr. Buckallew has concentrated on criminal and DUI defense and he has extensive experience in resolving all types of complex criminal cases.
 He is a Board Certified Criminal Law Specialist, as certified by the State Bar of Arizona and has significant experience in this area of law.
 He will vigorously fight to achieve the best outcome possible in your case through pre-trial negotiations, settlement conferences, or if appropriate, through a bench or jury trial.
-If you have been charged with a first-time DUI, contact an experienced and aggressive Tempe DUI attorney to discuss your legal options.
+If you have been charged with a first-time DUI, contact an experienced and aggressive Phoenix DUI attorney to discuss your legal options.

 About First Time DUI Charges